 Thorvaldsensstræti 2 sits within easy reach of the Althing, Iceland's parliament building, in the compact block of streets that constitutes central Reykjavik's civic core.
 The Iceland Parliament Hotel occupies that address, and Hjá Jóni operates from its ground floor, a position that places the restaurant in one of the city's most concentrated patches of foot traffic, yet also in one of the most demanding categories in hospitality: the hotel dining room that must justify itself to guests who could eat anywhere in a city this walkable.

 That pressure has historically sorted hotel restaurants into two tiers.
 The first serves a captive audience reliably but without ambition.
 The second builds a program strong enough to draw locals and independent travelers who made no booking with the property upstairs.
-In Reykjavik's current dining environment, which includes Michelin-recognised addresses like DILL in Reykjavík and the volcanic-edge drama of Moss in Grindavík, the second tier requires a clear point of view.
-Hjá Jóni occupies that contested ground in the city centre.
+In Reykjavik's current dining environment, which includes addresses like DILL in Reykjavík and the volcanic-edge setting of Moss in Grindavík, the second tier requires a clear point of view.
+Hjá Jóni is a restaurant serving contemporary Icelandic cuisine with international influences at Thorvaldsensstræti 2, 101 Reykjavík, Iceland, with a Google rating of 4.5 and an estimated price of about $65 per person.

 The Ritual of the Icelandic Table